microsoft/finops-toolkit/docs/resources/troubleshooting.md

 ## The \<name> resource provider is not registered in subscription \<guid>

 Open the subscription in the Azure portal, then select **Settings** > **Resource providers**, select the resource provider row (e.g., Microsoft.EventGrid), then select the **Register** command at the top of the page.
 Registration may take a few minutes.

 ---

+## x_PricingSubcategory shows the commitment discount ID

+Cost Management exports before Feb 28, 2024 had a bug where `x_PricingSubcategory` was being set incorrectly for committed usage.
+You should expect to see values like `Committed Spend` and `Committed Usage`.
+Instead, you may see values like:

+- `Committed /providers/Microsoft.BillingBenefits/savingsPlanOrders/###/savingsPlans/###`
+- `Committed /providers/Microsoft.Capacity/reservationOrders/###/reservations/###`

+If you see these values, please re-export the cost data for that month.
+If you need to export data for an older month that is not available, please contact support to request the data be exported for you to resolve the data quality issue from the previous export runs.

+---